-- You might notice that most of the records are being rejected, which could indicate a problem with validation or with the format of the import file. - You might decide that you do not want to wait for the import to finish. - You might decide that you specified the wrong options or file(s) to import.
+- You might notice that most of the records are being rejected, which could indicate a problem with validation or with the format of the import file. - You might decide that you do not want to wait for the import to finish, especially if you are using Express Import, which prevents others from using the textbase during the import. - You might decide that you specified the wrong options or file(s) to import.

-To safely interrupt an import without harming the textbase, stop the Importer service:
+To safely interrupt an import without harming the textbase, stop the Inmagic PowerPack Importer service:

 - 1. In Windows Control Panel, open the Administrative Tools folder and double-click Services.
-(Or, if you prefer, choose Start>Run and enter services.msc.) - 2.
-Right-click the Inmagic DB/Text for SQL Importer service and choose Stop.
+Or, if you prefer, choose Start>Run and enter services.msc. - 2.
+Right-click the Inmagic PowerPack Importer service and choose Stop.